Mr-Thack/grapejuice/documentation/src/docs/Guides/Installing-Wine.md

 **Warning:** You should decide if you trust the authors of the below resources before using them.

-There are two different options: installing Wine with patches compiled for you or compiling Wine yourself.
+There are two different options: Installing a prebuilt patched Wine build, or compiling it yourself. **Generally, it is easier to install the prebuilt version.**

 ### Installing a prebuilt patched Wine build

-Run [this Python script](https://pastebin.com/raw/5SeVb005) which requires Python 3.8 or above.

-To run it, run the following:
+Run the commands below to automatically download a pre-compiled patched Wine:

 ```sh
 cd /tmp